 The aim of the group will be to provide a more unified approach across the area and provide Cat 1 responders (Police, Fire, Ambulance and Local Authorities) with a known skilled and equipped team of volunteers when in time of need.

 To that end, we have impressed upon our volunteers the need for vehicles to be road legal at all times (tax, insurance, MOT) to enable participation within the group, and to ensure that insurance companies are aware of the volunteer group involvement.

-All members are equipped with mobile telephones and Citizen Band (CB) radios, enabling contact to be maintained between vehicles and our incident controller.
+All members are equipped with mobile telephones and 2 way radios, enabling contact to be maintained between vehicles and our incident controller.
 We have a suggested basic minimum equipment list and much of this is carried anyway on a day to day basis.